Randomly assigning leads via Zapier

 What you'll need

 To set up this zap, you'll need to have the following:

 - A Zapier account that allows for multi-step Zaps

 - Optional - a Business plan with Close for Groups (more detail below)

-If you're not familiar with lead assignment in Close, you'll want to check out our guide on assigning leads to users.
-If you are familiar with lead assignment in Close, you'll know that our goal here is to assign an active user to a user type custom field on the lead.
+If you're unfamiliar with lead assignment in Close, you'll want to check out our guide on assigning leads to users.
+If you are familiar with lead assignment in Close, you'll know that our goal here is to assign an active user to a user-type custom field on the lead.

 This zap will automate the following process you might handle manually today:

-- You have a set group of users that you want to reach out, or be assigned to, this lead
+- You have a set group of users that you want to reach out to, or be assigned to, this lead;

-If you're a team that has multiple job functions (BDR/SDR/AE) all working within Close, you'll likely want to set up a group for each set of users.
+If you're a team with multiple job functions (BDR/SDR/AE) all working within Close, you'll likely want to set up a group for each set of users.
 Having groups configured will allow you to select a random user from a more specific group of users.